 - Priscilla and Aquilla meet Apollos in Ephesus – a man who was already touring with lectures on Jesus, even though he didn’t fully know the Gospel.

 The Kingdom of God was manifesting in the lives of all those people in Acts.
-But they needed the change explaining.
+They simply needed the change explaining.

 THE KINGDOM AND RE-BIRTH

-Through the lens of Jesus’ teaching in John 3 we understand that God loves to re-boot human lives by providing from his own Spirit a spiritual rebirth later in their lives; a rebirth that opens up their spiritual senses to perceive God’s kingdom and enables them to participate in the ways and activity of his kingdom.
-Sometimes people experience that second birth before and separately to the change being interpreted for them.
+Through the lens of Jesus’ teaching in John 3 we understand that GOD can re-boot human lives, initiating a spiritual rebirth later in their lives; a rebirth which opens up a new consciousness of the realm of GOD, and which enables them to participate in the ways of the kingdom of GOD Sometimes people experience that second birth before and separately to the change being interpreted for them.
 For instance…